johnhentrich/personal-site/data/posts/building-analytics-infrastructure.md

 The key is to start with clear business objectives, design for scale from the beginning, and iterate based on actual usage patterns.
 Most importantly, remember that the infrastructure is just the foundation—the real value comes from the insights and actions that the data enables.

 *Have you worked on similar large-scale analytics projects?
 I'd love to hear about your experiences and challenges.
-Connect with me on [LinkedIn](https://linkedin.com/in/johnhentrich) or drop me an [email](mailto:john.hentrich@gmail.com).*
+Connect with me on [LinkedIn](https://linkedin.com/in/johnhentrich) or drop me an [email](mailto:hello@johnhentrich.com).*

 ---

 *John Hentrich leads analytics infrastructure development at Ford, focusing on connected vehicle data processing and business intelligence.
-He has 15 years of experience in scaling data systems and driving growth through analytics.*
+His 15 years of experience includes scaling data systems and driving growth through analytics at Ford and other technology companies.*